vikas-sachdeva/aws-journey/README.md

    - A collection of Spot instances and optionally on-demand instances.
    - Spot fleet will try and match the target capacity with your price restraints.
-   - It uses launch pools.
-Launch pools define things like EC2 instance type, OS, AZ etc.
-   - Multiple pools can be setup and the fleet will choose the best way to implement depending on the strategy defined.
-   - Spot fleet will stop lauching instances once you reach your price threshold or capacity desire.
+   - The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+   - A Spot capacity pool is a set of unused EC2 instances with the same instance type (for example, m5.large), operating system, Availability Zone, and network platform.
+When you make a Spot Fleet request, you can include multiple launch specifications, that vary by instance type, AMI, Availability Zone, or subnet.
+The Spot Fleet selects the Spot capacity pools that are used to fulfill the request, based on the launch specifications included in your Spot Fleet request, and the configuration of the Spot Fleet request.
+The Spot Instances come from the selected pools.
+    - The request for Spot Instances is fulfilled if there is available capacity and the maximum price you specified in the request exceeds the current Spot price.
+   - By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.
+   - You can submit a Spot Fleet as a one-time request, which does not persist after the instances have been terminated.
+You can include On-Demand Instance requests in a Spot Fleet request.
+   - Your launch configuration determines all the possible Spot capacity pools (instance types and Availability Zones) from which Spot Fleet can launch Spot Instances.
+However, when launching instances, Spot Fleet uses the allocation strategy that you specify to pick the specific pools from all your possible pools.
    - There are 4 strategies which can be defined -
       - <b>Capacity Optimized</b> - Spot instances come from the pool with optimal capacity for the number of instances launching.
 This strategy has the lowest risk of interruption.
-      - <b>Diversified across all pools</b> - Spot instances are distributed across all pools.
+      - <b>Diversified</b> - Spot instances are distributed across all pools.
       - <b>Lowest Price</b> - Spot instances come from the pool with the lowest price.
 This is default strategy.
 This strategy has the highest risk of interruption.
       - <b>Price capacity optimized</b> It is recommended strategy.
 Spot Fleet identifies the pools with the highest capacity availability for the number of instances that are launching.
 This means that AWS will request Spot Instances from the pools that they believe have the lowest chance of interruption in the near term.
 Spot Fleet then requests Spot Instances from the lowest priced of these pools.
 The priceCapacityOptimized allocation strategy is the best choice for most Spot workloads, such as stateless containerized applications, microservices, web applications, data and analytics jobs, and batch processing.
-      - <b>instancesPoolsToUseCount</b> - Spot instances are distributed across the number of spot instance pools you specify.
+      - <b>instancesPoolsToUseCount</b> - The number of spot pools acroos which to allocate your target spot capacity.
 This parameter is valid only when used in combination with lowestPrice.
 Spot Fleet selects the lowest priced Spot pools and evenly allocates your target Spot capacity across the number of Spot pools that you specify.

 ### Dedicated